Kazan Tatarstan Republic, Russia Travel Guide

 Practice good hand hygiene.
 Pick reliable food vendors.
 Use insect repellent in wooded areas.
 Dress in layers to guard against frostbite.

-Stay hydrated, especially during summer heatwaves.
+Stay hydrated, especially during periods of extreme summer heat.

 Kazan has public and private hospitals.
 Private clinics often feature better facilities and English-speaking staff.